The origin and spread of the family name Kidd in Northwest Yorkshire, England, 1300 to 1800

 The R1a1a1-RM417 line

-In the 14th century their closest matches slived in Bashall Eaves, Grindleton and Slaidburn.
+In the 14th century their closest matches lived in Bashall Eaves, Grindleton and Slaidburn.
 A surprise is the matches were called by three different names.
-Which proves their common ancestor lived a before 1377, because in 1377 the first government Tax Collectorinvented second names to make sure everyone over 14 got taxed.
+Which proves their common ancestor lived before 1377, becausein 1377 the first government Tax Collectorfixed all second names to make sure everyone over 14 got taxed.

-The three Y-DNA relatives have Anglo-Norse surnames that mean kindling, burning and gleaming.
-That suggests their common ancestors was well known by something to do with fire, perhaps:
+The three Y-DNA relatives have Anglo-Norse surnames: Kidd, Brandon, Leeming, that mean kindling, burning and gleaming.
+This suggests their common ancestors was known as something to do with fire:

 1. fiery occupation; for example farmers of land cleared by fire; swordsmiths; suppliers of fuel kindling and torches